 Hey gamers; this one’s for you.
 Activision is a giant and pioneer in the video gaming industry that uses CRM in creative ways.
 Activision employs CRM to connect with gamers via social media sites such as Twitter and Facebook.
 By using a cloud-based CRM solution, the company’s been able to achieve a lot.

 Activision boasts of reduced customer service related expenses by as much as 25%.
 They’re also able to assess and resolve over 80% of customer related issues through online self service.
 But that’s not all: Activision’s managed to reduce overhead costs, increase user satisfaction rates and improved overall communications with its gaming community.
 This is arguably one of the best ways to use CRM a company can display.

 Now that you know all the major benefits of using CRM, only one question remains.
 Which CRM do you use for your business?
 Well, why not go for the world’s leading CRM – Salesforce?
-Salesforce is a cloud based CRM software that helps track and monitor customer information and interactions in s single platform.
+Salesforce is a cloud based CRM software that helps track and monitor customer information and interactions in a single platform.
+Plus, Salesforce offers thousands of unique applications that integrate and enhance the platform.
+You can find these applications on the Salesforce AppExchange.
 This will prove invaluable when it comes to building customer loyalty as well as exploring new opportunities.

 While you’re at it, make sure you have the best assistant for Salesforce – Veloxy.
 Veloxy is your 10X SalesForce multiplier and revenue growth system that promises to boost your sales productivity, sales enablement and SalesForce adoption tenfold.
 Make sure you especially get Veloxy Mobile which does all the heavy SalesForce lifting so your team can focus on more productive activities.